anovos/anovos-docs/docs/using-anovos/roadmap.md

     - Recommendations are enabled by Semantic search capability
     - Supported by pre-compiled feature corpus
 - **Feature Stability**
-    - This will be an extension of the attribute stability capabilities of the Alpha release
+    - This will be an extension of the attribute stability capabilities of the V0.1 release
-- **Spark support**
+- **Extended Spark & Python support**
-    - Compatibility with Spark versions 2.4.x, 3.1.x, and 3.2.x
+    - Compatibility with different Spark & Python versions
+    - Apache Spark 2.4.x on Java 8 with Python 3.7.x
+    - Apache Spark 3.1.x on Java 11 with Python 3.9.x
+    - Apache Spark 3.2.x on Java 11 with Python 3.9.x
 - **Runtime Environment support**
-    - Microsoft Azure
+    - Microsoft Azure Databricks

 ### Version 1.0 (Summer of 2022)